A Gauge Set Framework for Flexible Robustness Design: Optimal Reweighting Problem

 and denote by $\overline{\mathcal P}_{\epsilon\mathcal V, w}$ its weak$^\ast$ closure in $\mathcal M(\Xi)$.
-When the center is $1$, we write $\overline{\mathcal P}_{\epsilon\mathcal V}:=\overline{\mathcal P}_{\epsilon\mathcal V,1}$. \end{definition} The constraint in the above problem defines a ``$\mathcal V$-shaped $\epsilon$-ball'' around the nominal reweighting $1$ (see Proposition~\ref{prop:bipolar}).
+When the center is $1$, we write $\overline{\mathcal P}_{\epsilon\mathcal V}:=\overline{\mathcal P}_{\epsilon\mathcal V,1}$. \end{definition} The constraint in the above problem defines a ``$\mathcal V$-shaped $\epsilon$-ball'' around the nominal reweighting $1$ (see Statement 4 in Proposition~\ref{prop:bipolar}).
 The requirement of containing $0$ as a relative interior in $\mathcal R_0$ has two implications: the gauge function is continuous when restricted to $\mathcal R_0$, and it allows the nominal $1$ to be perturbed in every direction within the subspace $\mathcal R_0$ corresponding to probability reweightings.
 When the gauge set $\mathcal V$ is symmetric ($\nu \in \mathcal V \Longleftrightarrow -\nu \in \mathcal V$), full-dimensional, and bounded, then $\|\cdot\|_{\mathcal V}$ is equivalent to a norm.
 Thus, the gauge function introduces a more liberal notion of length, using $\mathcal V$ as the ``unit ball'' for measurement, a concept commonly introduced and applied in convex analysis \citep{pryce1973r,drusvyatskiy2020convex} and the gauge optimization literature \citep{aravkin2018foundations,freund1987dual,friedlander2014gauge}.
-In particular, without the boundedness, the gauge function is called a \emph{seminorm}, allowing nonzero elements to have zero length; without the full-dimensionality, the gauge function is called a \emph{pesudonorm}, allowing elements to have infinite length.
-The following proposition summarizes basic properties of gauge sets used throughout the paper.
-Notably, the second identity guarantees closedness of the associated gauge function, even if the gauge set itself is not closed.
+In particular, without the boundedness, we call the gauge function a \emph{seminorm}, allowing nonzero elements to have zero length; without the full-dimensionality, we term the gauge function a \emph{pseudonorm}, allowing elements to have infinite length.
+The following proposition summarizes basic properties of the gauge sets used throughout the paper.
+We include the derivations for completeness, as our notion of gauge sets differs slightly from the classical definition: we do not assume closedness of $\mathcal V$, and instead require that $0$ lies in the relative interior of $\mathcal V$ with respect to $\mathcal R_0$.